robin/TitlebarAndToolbar/Readme.md

 ```

 ![window with title invisible](./images/title_hidden_window.png)
-This is a window with a toolbar while the title set to invisible:
+This is a streamlined toolbar which is a window with a toolbar while the title setting to invisible:

 ```swift
 window.titleVisibility = .hidden